NetClose - Account Grouping Basic Configuration

 Manual Mapping

-If you navigate to any account in your chart of accounts (Lists > Accounting > Accounts), you'll see new NetClose-specific fields added as part of the SuiteApp download.
-The one you're looking for is the NetClose Account Grouping field.
-This field is a dropdown list of all the account groupings you have active in your instance; selecting an account grouping will map this account to that grouping and the account will now pull into the Mapped Accounts sublist on the account grouping record.
+Navigate to any account in your chart of accounts via Lists > Accounting > Accounts.
+On the account record, you'll see new NetClose-specific fields that were added when NetClose was installed in your environment.
+Find the field titled NetClose Account Grouping.
+This field is a dropdown list of all the NetClose account groupings you have active in your instance.
+Selecting an account grouping will map this account to that grouping and the account will now pull into the Mapped Accounts sublist on the account grouping record.

 CSV Import Mapping

-For this method, you'll download a CSV of your chart of accounts, populate the CSV with the account groupings you want to map each account to, and then do a CSV update to your chart of accounts.
+For this method, you'll download a CSV of your Chart of Accounts, populate the CSV with the desired mappings, then upload the CSV and update your Chart of Accounts.

 Account Grouping Settings

-Now that your accounts are mapped, we can move on to adjusting the settings on your account groupings.
+Now that your accounts are mapped, we can move on to applying settings to your account groupings.

 The information below is organized according to the field groups on the Account Grouping record.